The Republicans who want to be Trump's VP were once harsh critics with key policy differences

 In a 2016 interview with Charlie Rose while promoting his book “Hillbilly Elegy,” Vance called himself “a Never Trump guy” and said of the soon-to-be-president, “I never liked him.”

-He told NPR that year, “I can’t stomach Trump.
-I think that he’s noxious and is leading the white working class to a very dark place.”
+He told NPR that year, “I can’t stomach Trump.”
 He wrote an op-ed for The New York Times titled: “Mr. Trump Is Unfit For Our Nation’s Highest Office.”

 Vance said he didn’t vote for Trump in 2016 and his former roommate shared images of a text message Vance sent him that year in which he called Trump “cynical” and said he could be “America’s Hitler.”